 According to Investopedia.com, credit is a contractual agreement in which a borrower receives something of value now and agrees to repay the lender at some date in the future, generally with interest.
-Now, it would be great if there was nothing on your credit report because you never had to borrow money but for most Americans that is definitely not the case.
+Now, it would be great if there was nothing on your credit report because you never had to borrow money, but for most Americans, that is definitely not the case.
 The goal of this series is to get you acquainted with your credit, the terminology, the importance of paying attention, and how to fix it on your own (you don't need to pay anyone).
 Let's get started!

 Before I started this financial journey, I didn't know anything about a credit report or score.
 I would get medical bills and never pay them thinking they just went into the abyss after a while.
 I figured once they stopped sending me the bills in the mail, they didn't care about them anymore.
 So, I went a long as if nothing was happening.
 When I was 19, I applied for my first apartment.
-At that time, I didn't have credit cards or student loans so I figured I should be fine.
+At that time, I didn't have credit cards or student loans, so I figured I should be fine.
 I went to the apartment office, filled out the application, and waited for them to run my credit and background.
-When I got the call back, the manager said they saw medical bills on my credit but nothing to cause concern, so I got it!
-I was excited but I was like medical bills?
+When I got the callback, the manager said they saw medical bills on my credit but nothing to cause concern, so I got it!
+I was excited, but I was like medical bills?
 This prompted me to pull my credit report for the first time ever.
 I called my mom and asked her for the site she uses to pull her credit report for free.
 That is where it all began...

 The Credit Bureaus

 There are three major credit bureaus that creditors (people that loan money) report to.
 They are Equifax, TransUnion, and Experian.
 Creditors can report to just one or all three.
-It is completely up to them!
-That is why it is important to pull all three reports at least once a year.
+It is entirely up to them!
+That is why it is essential to pull all three reports at least once a year.
 The government passed legislation that required the bureaus to supply every American their credit report for free once every 12 months.
 Never feel like you have to pay for it!
 There are three ways to request your free reports:

 P.O.
 Box 105281